cbdeane/TokenSiren/README.md

 This repo implements a minimal pipeline: attach uprobes to vLLM symbols, collect per-request timing in eBPF maps, and expose metrics via a Prometheus endpoint.
 The remaining gaps are around production hardening and richer request correlation.

 ## Problems to solve
-Modern LLM inference systems expose limited runtime visibility into token throughput, latency, and request behavior.
+Modern LLM inference systems expose limited runtime visibility into token throughput, request latency distributions, and per-request stream behavior during generation.

-TokenSiren instruments inference runtimes using eBPF uprobes and exports structured telemetry through OpenTelemetry pipelines for analysis in Prometheus and Grafana.
+TokenSiren addresses this gap by separating kernel-resident event collection from userspace metric export, allowing request lifecycle events to be captured with minimal overhead on the inference hot path.

 ## Current Architecture